anastasiia-bilova/lyricsbot/README.md

 ## Deploy to Heroku

-Create your [Heroku account] (https://signup.heroku.com/?c=70130000001x9jFAAQ), install the [Heroku CLI] (https://devcenter.heroku.com/articles/getting-started-with-python#set-up) and install [Git] (https://gist.github.com/derhuerst/1b15ff4652a867391f03), if you still have not done this.
+Create your [Heroku account](https://signup.heroku.com/?c=70130000001x9jFAAQ), install the [Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-python#set-up) and install [Git](https://gist.github.com/derhuerst/1b15ff4652a867391f03), if you still have not done this.

 Clone the application from Git to your working directory: